Namisi-Aaron/alx-airbnb-database/database-adv-script/performance_monitoring.md

 ## Perfomance Monitoring

-Performance measures put in place to ensure optimal perfomance include:
+Measures put in place to ensure optimal perfomance and faster query execution include:
  - Creating indexes on columns used in WHERE, JOIN, ORDER BY, and GROUP BY clauses.

  - Using the WHERE clause to filter as early as possible.